-In fact, my four year old makes (almost daily) observations about our family.
+In fact, my youngest daughter makes (almost daily) observations about our family.
 She often asks me questions about my hair, body (all the fun private body part questions) and why I do things the way I do.

 If I were to answer her questions with “we’re all the same” I think she would be utterly confused.

 What would happen if we just appreciated differences for what they are instead of being ashamed of noticing them?